LakshyaW14/DSA_Preperation/03-arrays/medium_prob/problem.md

 Output:
 1 -4 2 -5
 Explanation:

 Positive elements = 1,2
 Negative elements = -4,-5
 To maintain relative ordering, 1 must occur before 2, and -4 must occur before -5.

+---

+# 07 -> next_permutation : find next lexicographically greater permutation

+Problem Statement: Given an array Arr[] of integers, rearrange the numbers of the given array into the lexicographically next greater permutation of numbers.

+If such an arrangement is not possible, it must rearrange to the lowest possible order (i.e., sorted in ascending order).

+Examples
+Input: Arr[] = {1,3,2}
+Output: {2,1,3}
+Explanation: All permutations of {1,2,3} are {{1,2,3} , {1,3,2}, {2,13} , {2,3,1} , {3,1,2} , {3,2,1}}.
+So, the next permutation just after {1,3,2}

+# 08 -> Problem Statement: .

+Examples
+Example 1:
+Input:
+ arr = [4, 7, 1, 0]
+Output:
+ 7 1 0
+Explanation:
+ The rightmost element (0) is always a leader.
+7 and 1 are greater than the elements to their right, making them leaders as well.